U-CECE: A Universal Multi-Resolution Framework for Conceptual Counterfactual Explanations: Experimental Analysis

-We observe strong relative performance across the inductive models on sparser datasets, most notably in VG-RANDOM, where architectures like ARVGA-GAT achieve highly competitive retrieval metrics (P@1 = 0.096, nDCG@4 = 0.305).
-This performance profile can be directly attributed to the nature of the pretraining data; since the vast majority of the full VG dataset consists of sparse scene graphs, the inductive latent space is naturally biased toward such topological motifs, allowing it to easily map the VG-RANDOM distribution.
+The effect of topological density on zero-shot generalization is highlighted by the performance deltas.
+For instance, SCENIR suffers a Top-1 precision penalty of -0.028 in VG-DENSE, but this penalty shrinks to -0.004 on VG-RANDOM.
+Inductive GFA-GIN and ARVGA-GIN not only almost eliminate the precision penalty on VG-RANDOM, but surpass their transductive counterparts in $\overline{GED}$ by 4.42 and 1.28 points respectively.
+This performance profile can be directly attributed to the nature of the pretraining data; since the vast majority of the full VG dataset consists of sparse scene graphs, the inductive latent space is naturally biased toward such topological motifs.

-Crucially, the robust generalization of these models represents a significant success for U-CECE.
 While the L1 and L2 expressivity tiers do not require training and are inherently "inductive," they lack an optimized continuous latent space, making their exact graph-matching inference significantly slower.
-Thus, U-CECE-Inductive provides a unique and highly desirable combination: the high-expressivity and semantic richness of the L3 tier, coupled with rapid inference and robust generalization to entirely unseen graph topologies.
+Thus, U-CECE-Inductive provides a unique and highly desirable combination: the high-expressivity and semantic richness of the L3 tier, coupled with rapid inference and generalization to entirely unseen graph topologies, bypassing the supervised training complexity bottleneck without compromising much explanatory integrity.